-The patterns of commodification includes the process of production, distribution and consumption of the cultural heritage of Bena traditional village named nua in the form of constructing and or renovating the traditional wooden houses named sa'o as a place to live and gathering of all clans, as well as being used as homestays which are distributed to attract visitor's interest through brochures, local government official social media and other stakeholders' social media and word of mouth.
-The traditional ceremony of ka sa'o is a new house blessing ceremonial which was merely attended by members of the clan.
+The patterns of commodification include the process of production, distribution and consumption of the cultural heritage of Bena traditional village, namely Nua in the form of constructing and or renovating the traditional wooden houses, namely Sao Saka Pu'u and Sao Saka Lobo as a place to live and gathering of all clans, as well as being used as homestays which are distributed to attract visitor's interest through brochures, local government official social media and other stakeholders' social media and word of mouth.
+The traditional ceremony of Ka sa'o is a new house blessing ceremonial which was merely attended by members of the clan.
 However, it could be consumed as a tourist attraction.
 Reba is a sacred ceremony as a thanksgiving to the ancestors, which is scheduled on the web of the East Nusa Tenggara and Ngada, Lonely Planet and TripAdvisor tourism agencies to make it easier for tourists to get information on the uniqueness of the ceremony.
-The production of traditional woven cloth and traditional bags of bere were to fulfill an attribute of traditional ceremonial costume.
-It has re-produced, distributed and consumed to tourists to improve the quality of life of indigenous people.
+The production of traditional woven cloth of Ikat and traditional bags of Bere were to fulfill an attribute of traditional ceremonial costume.
+It has re-produced, distributed, and consumed to tourists to improve the quality of life of indigenous people.

-The majority of both international and domestic tourists stated that the overall cultural product of the traditional megalithic village of Bena was distributed and consumed as an authentic experience, since the tourists have never perceived it in other cultural heritage destination and also in their country.
-The criteria of the authenticity experience were indicated with pure, unique, natural, traditional, and typically village life.
+Most of both international and domestic tourists stated that the overall cultural product of the traditional megalithic village of Bena was distributed and consumed as an authentic experience, since the tourists have never perceived it in other cultural heritage destination and also in their countries.
+The criteria of the authenticity experience were indicated with pure, unique, antique, natural, traditional, and typical rural destination.

-The minority complaint from both international and domestic tourist concerning public facilities, indigenous' hospitality, providing sufficient information about the history of the traditional megalithic village, traditional food hygienic should be considered as a positive recommendation to preserve the local culture from the commodification transformation.
+The minority complaint from both international and domestic tourist concerning public facilities, indigenous' hospitality, providing sufficient information about the history of the traditional megalithic village, traditional food hygienic should be considered as a positive recommendation to preserve the sustainability of local heritage culture a touristic consumption.